Cybersecurity

 So pick your xBAC and challenge it based on your data.
 See if it will stand up before looking at why your IAM platform isn't taking all the pain away.

+Fix the data and automation becomes achievable, zero standing privilege becomes a realistic target, and AI can be brought within guardrails.
+Fix data, and automation becomes achievable.
 Fix data, and zero standing privilege becomes a target in the distance rather than something in the 'too hard' basket.
-It can’t stay there any more.
+It can't stay there any more.

 Fix data, and AI can start to be reigned in and guide rails applied.